joeeeeey/frontend_base_updater/README.md

 This is a script for batch updating refrences of microapp-frontend-base in microapps.

-Each time microapp-frontend-base updated, we need to update serveral microapps, here is an easy way.
+Each time microapp-frontend-base updated, we need to update serveral microapps, here is a more efficient way.

 ## What does the script do